KingSora/OverlayScrollbars/README.md

 ## Future Plans

  - Minimize the code as much as possible.
- - Frequent updates in terms of bugsfixes and enhancements.
+ - Frequent updates in terms of bug-fixes and enhancements.
+ - Versions for frameworks like React, Vue and Angular.

 ## License